-Note: This feature is only available in South Africa and is in early access.
-If you would like to use this feature - and provide feedback on it - please contact your Account Manager.
+Note: This feature is only available in South Africa.
+If you would like to use this integration - please contact your Account Manager.

 Availability of Sage Pastel is currently for Business Plus, Business Premium, Streamline and Optimize plans.

-For customers in South Africa, you can integrate Sage Pastel with Receipt Bank to import costs in your Cashbook and Purchases.
+For customers in South Africa, you can integrate Sage Pastel with Dext Prepare to import costs in your Cashbook and Purchases.

 - Sage Pastel Cashbooks

 Using Dext Prepare with Sage Pastel Cashbooks Receipt Bank has a CSV export format specifically designed to import your costs data into Sage Pastel Cashbooks.

 In order to use it, you must first ensure that your Dext Prepare account contains the same categories and payment methods as Sage.